Grits from the Flying Biscuit

-The appeal of Flying Biscuit’s Creamy Dreamy grits is just that — they are creamy and dreamy.
-Two cups half-and-half is combined with 6 cups of water for flavor and overall creaminess.
+The appeal of Flying Biscuit’s creamy dreamy grits is just that — they are creamy and pillowy soft.
+To achieve this texture, two cups half-and-half are combined with six cups of water for flavor and overall creaminess.
 Instead of sharp cheddar cheese, which is commonly used in cheese grits, Flying Biscuit uses a whole cup of grated white cheddar cheese.
 These ingredients create a winning combination of flavors that takes this Southern favorite to another level.

 Flying Biscuit's Creamy Dreamy White Cheddar Grits

 6 cups water

 2 cups half-and-half

-- 3 teaspoons kosher salt
+3 teaspoons kosher salt

-- 1/4 teaspoon white pepper
+1/4 teaspoon white pepper

-- 2 cups quick grits
+2 cups quick grits

-- 1 cup grated white cheddar cheese
+1 cup grated white cheddar cheese

-- 4 tablespoons unsalted butter, cubed
+4 tablespoons unsalted butter, cubed